tycooon/memery/README.md

 end
 ```

-However, this approach doesn't work if calculated result can be `nil` or `false` or in case the method is using arguments.
-You will also require extra `begin`/`end` lines in case your method requires multiple lines:
+However, this approach fails if the calculated result can be `nil` or `false`, or if the method uses arguments.
+Additionally, multi-line methods require extra `begin`/`end` blocks:

 ```ruby
 def user